Ten years of knowledge and experience, in one place. Here is my Ultimate Tallinn Travel Guide.

 Here are some basic facts that might come in handy if you’re a school teacher, a lover of generic facts or if you’ve never Googled “Tallinn” before.

 - Population: 426,538 (as of 1st January 2017)

 - Location: Northern Coast of Estonia, 80km south of Helsinki

 - Language: Estonian (English and Russian widely spoken)

 - Demographics: Estonians – 53% , Russians – 36 %, Ukrainians – 3%, Other – 8%

 - Summer – pleasant, warm (18-25°C avg.
 30°C highs), some thunderstorms

-- Winter – bloomin’ cold (0°C, -10°C, -20°C and maybe even -30°C. Yeah, bring your coat), beautiful though (forests covered in thick snow, frozen sea and cozy bars/cafés), fewer tourists (more authentic and adventurous travel experiences)
+- Winter – bloomin’ cold (0°C, -10°C, -20°C and maybe even -30°C. Yeah, bring your coat).
+It’s beautiful though (forests covered in thick snow, the frozen Baltic Sea and cozy bars/cafés).
+There are fewer tourists, which mean a more authentic and adventurous travel experience

 - Geology – OK, now I’m going too far.
 If you’re still with me and you’re loving these facts, the guys at Wikipedia have got you covered

 Now it’s time for the cool stuff.
 Here are a few facts that you can use to impress your fellow travellers when you arrive.

 - The Devil got married in Tallinn